 - C.D.
 INTERPRETATION: A live service communicating information from one language (source language) to another spoken or sign language (target language), while retaining the same meaning.
 This service can be delivered through oral, video, remote, or telephonic mediums, and can be performed in either consecutive or simultaneous modes.
 The act of listening to a communication in one language (source language) and orally converting it to another language (target language) while retaining the same meaning. - D.E.
-TRANSLATION: The Any written communication of information from one language (source language) into another language (target language) while retaining the same meaningreplacement of written text from one language (source language) into an equivalent written text into another language (target language). - E.F.
-QUALIFIED BILINGUAL MEMBER: For purposes of this order, SFPD members who identify themselves as "bilingual" must demonstrate, through a formal procedure which has been established by the Department of Human Resources (DHR), competency to communicate in the source language by demonstrating the ability to listen to a communication in one language (source language) and orally convert it to another language (target language) while retaining the same meaning.
-The Department will provide all members with training in interpreting techniques, roles, and ethics so that they may understand and follow confidentiality and impartiality rules for interpreters as defined by DHR. - F.G.
-QUALIFIED CIVILIAN INTERPRETER: A Qualified Civilian Interpreter is an individual who has been certified by the city or other designated qualifying agency.
-A Qualified Civilian Interpreter may be an employee of another city department, or an outside agency contracted to provide language interpretation services to the Department.
-The Department will contract with outside agencies to provide in person as well as telephonic interpretation services. - G.H.
-EXIGENT CIRCUMSTANCES: Exigent circumstances are defined as situations that require deviation from procedures, such as a threat to life, safety, or property, a fleeing suspect, or the potential loss or destruction of evidence. (e.g., physical loss of property, witness, or victim.)
+TRANSLATION: The Any written communication of information from one language (source language) into another language (target language) while retaining the same meaningreplacement of written text from one language (source language) into an equivalent written text into another language (target language). - F. QUALIFIED CERTIFIED BILINGUAL MEMBER: SFPD Members certified by the city or another designated qualifying agency to provide language interpretation services in one or more languages other than English.
+For purposes of this order, SFPD members who identify themselves as "bilingual" must demonstrate, through a formal procedure which has been established by the Department of Human Resources (DHR), competency to communicate in the source language by demonstrating the ability to listen to a communication in one language (source language) and orally convert it to another language (target language) while retaining the same meaning.
+The Department will train all members in interpreting techniques, roles, and ethics to ensure they understand and adhere to confidentiality and impartiality rules The Department will provide all members with training in interpreting techniques, roles, and ethics so that they may understand and follow confidentiality and impartiality rules for interpreters as defined by DHR. - E.G. NON CERTIFID BILINGUAL MEMBER: SFPD Members identifying themselves as having ability to provide language interpretation services in one or more languages other than English but not certified by the city or another designated qualifying agency to do so. - F.H.
+CERTIFIED QUALIFIED CIVILIAN INTERPRETER: A Certified Qualified Civilian Interpreter is an individual who has been certified by the city or other designated qualifying agency.
+A Qualified Civilian Interprete Theyr may be an employee of another city department, or an outside agency contracted to provide language interpretation services to the Department.
+The Department will contract with outside agencies to provide either in person as well asor telephonic interpretation services. - G.I.
+EXIGENT CIRCUMSTANCES: Exigent circumstances are defined as situations that require deviation from procedures, such as a threat to life, safety, or property, a fleeing suspect, or the potential loss or destruction of evidence. (e.g., physical loss of property, witness, or victim.)See DGO 3.02 (Terms and Definitions)